ucphhpc/migrid-user-docs/docs/sections/erda/homepage/index.rst

 ++++++++++++++

 The **Schedule Tasks** button leads to our page for scheduling tasks via cron jobs or at jobs.
-You can read more about how to use this at the bottom of that page, with a more in-depth guide being WIP.
+You can read more about how to use this at the bottom of that page.

 Data Transfers
 ++++++++++++++

-WIP
+The **Data Transfers** button leads to our page for managing data transfers to set up and monitor transfers, and is also where you can set up transfer keys.

 Cloud